rxantos/tubras/trunk/tools/irrb/doc/object_panel.rst

 Irrlicht scene node types such as Billboard, Volumetric Light, and Water Surface nodes will need to be explicitly set in the **Type** field of the object panel because Blender doesn't have a corresponding object type.
-What's more is if you have a custom scene node type that is only applicable to your application, irrB has you covered with the "Custom" Type.
+What's more is if your application contains a custom scene node type, irrB allows you set a custom scene node type.

 The object panel also contains an easy to use field for explicitly controlling whether or not an object is exported by irrB.
 By default all